QQUASKtp/QQ_workflows/README.rst

 Large files, will require a powerful computer!
 Calculate point cloud attributes and using machine learning to classify large SfM and LiDAR datasets.

+5. Terrain_hydro.ipynb

+The generation of land surface parameters from a DTM.

 Beyond these, there are other workflows encountered during the project which will be uploaded here - so keep an eye out for changes.
 They will have an ipynb extension of course.